-Furthermore, with the Chrome 70, users visiting a HTTPS website (which doesn't have SSL certification) will view a "Not secure" label along with a red warning icon in the URL status bar of the Chrome browser.
-Emily noted that this process would mark an end of Google Chrome positive security features.
+Furthermore, with Chrome 70, users visiting an HTTPS website (which doesn't have SSL certification) will view a "Not secure" label along with a red warning icon in the URL status bar of the Chrome browser.
+Emily noted that this process would mark the end of Google Chrome's positive security features.

 After Chrome version 70, Google's calendar has no specific dates for future announcements regarding web browser security.
 According to Emily's statement, Google hasn't set a target date for the final state of web browser security yet.
 The ultimate goal of Google is to mark all HTTP sites as affirmatively non-secure as well as all HTTPS sites which lack SSL certificates.
 Ultimately, although this may provide some visibility into the actual security state of a site, it is important to understand that the lack of even basic cyber security knowledge combined with the unwarranted assumption that whatever you're doing is secure is the root of much evil online.